Wrapping Up the Year and Preparing for the Next

 Written By Jay Heath (Super Administrator)

-Congratulations on reaching the last weeks of the school year.
+Congratulations on reaching the last week of the school year.
 As you head into summer, we have begun shifting gears to prepare for next year.
 We hope all of you get a good, long technology detox this summer (check out some great summer reads on the Library website).
 Before you do, here are a few requests for you and a few things we are working on this summer.
 Our department mission is "...to provide leadership, resources, and structures to develop multi-literate, adaptable learners."
 So, if there's more we can do to live our mission for the school, please don't hesitate to let us know!
 Enjoy your summer!

 Reflecting